-The pace of the scientific research largely depends on the reproducibility of published experimental results.
-However, more often than not, irreproducibility has a major impact on the valuable time and resources spent by the scientists.
-In 2016, Nature survey revealed that more than 50% of the Life science researchers failed to reproduce the experiments either published by other researchers or by themselves.
-Another alarming study estimated the costs associated with the irreproducible research to be around $28 billion per year.
-One major aspect for the reproducibility crisis is the information about reagents and especially about antibodies published in scientific research .
+The pace of scientific research largely depends on the reproducibility of published experimental results.
+However, more often than not, irreproducibility has a major impact on the valuable time and resources spent by scientists.
+In 2016, a Nature survey revealed that more than 50% of the Life science researchers failed to reproduce the experiments either published by other researchers or by themselves.
+Another alarming study estimated the costs associated with irreproducible research to be around $28 billion per year.
+One major aspect of the reproducibility crisis is the information about reagents and especially about antibodies published in scientific research.

 In this regard, Springer Nature Experiments has launched an antibody search and profiling solution.
 This beta version provides at-a-glance data on the specific experimental conditions for some of the top-cited antibodies appearing in a specially curated set of protocols.
 The user guide below will kick-start your exploration.

 The Experiments platform is built by researchers for researchers and in this regard, we invite you to participate and help optimize this research platform.

 To explore the new antibody features, click on the message below the search bar which directs to the antibody search page.
 A search for anti-rabbit igG experiments on Google will give the results directly for the new antibody pages on the Experiments platform.

 On the antibody search page, a short summary for each antibody is provided which helps in the initial evaluation of the overall data present in the respective antibody profile pages.
 Each summary contains the name of the antibody, its target protein (also called an antigen), type of antibody (primary or secondary), and the techniques in which the antibodies were used as a reagent.
 Note: This data is limited only to a curated set of papers.
 Filters are also given to select one antibody at a time.
 Then click on the antibody name on the summary leads to the antibody profile page.

 Antibody profile page